lpryszcz/htseq/doc/alignments.rst

       Some aligners store the reverse complement of the read if it was aligned to the '-' strand.
-For these aligners, the Alignment class is derived from ``AlignmentWithSequenceReversal``, which undoes the reverse-complement if necessary to ensure that the ``read`` attribute always presents the read in the ordder in which it was sequenced.
+For these aligners, the Alignment class is derived from ``AlignmentWithSequenceReversal``, which undoes the reverse-complement if necessary to ensure that the ``read`` attribute always presents the read in the order in which it was sequenced.

       To get better performance, this is done via lazy evaluation, i.e., the